-To ensure the highest standards of service quality in the contracts we procure, we expect suppliers to evidence a positive approach to fair work practices as part of a fair and equitable employment and reward package for all employees (whether permanent, temporary or agency) involved in the delivery of any RoS contract.
+To ensure the highest standards of service quality in the contracts we procure, we expect suppliers to evidence a positive approach to fair work practices as part of a fair and equitable employment and reward package for all employees involved in the delivery of any RoS contract.

 - No inappropriate use of zero hours contracts

-In 2022/23 RoS will publish our Modern Slavery Statement.
+In 2022/23 RoS published its Modern Slavery Statement.
 This details the measures that RoS are taking to ensure that no modern slavery or human trafficking is occurring in our organisation or our supply chains.